floci-az

 No account.
 No auth token.
 No feature gates.
 Just docker compose up.

-Floci AZ is a free, open-source local Azure emulator for development, testing, and CI.
-It gives you Azure-compatible services on your machine without requiring a cloud account, auth token, or paid feature gates.
-Point your Azure SDK or CLI at http://localhost:4577 and keep your existing workflows.
+It gives you Azure-compatible services on your machine without requiring a cloud account, an auth token, or paid feature gates.
+Point your Azure SDK, CLI, or Terraform at http://localhost:4577 and keep your existing workflows.

-| Feature | floci-az | Azurite | Functions Core Tools |
+| Feature | Floci AZ | Azurite | Functions Core Tools |

 |---|---|---|---|